Bette Grande

-Bette B. Grande is a North Dakota Republican Party politician who represented the 41st district alongside Al Carlson in the North Dakota House of Representatives from 1997 to 2014.
+Bette B. Grande (born January 25, 1961) is a North Dakota Republican Party politician who represented the 41st district alongside Al Carlson in the North Dakota House of Representatives from 1997 to 2014.

 Grande is a member of the American Legislative Exchange Council (ALEC), serving as North Dakota state leader, also with Carlson.

 Early life, education, and early career

-Grande got a B.S. in education and a minor in sports medicine from the University of North Dakota.
+Grande has a B.S. in education and a minor in sports medicine from the University of North Dakota.
 She has been the Director of Christian Education, a substitute teacher, and an office manager.

 North Dakota House of Representatives

 Elections

 She was elected in 1996 and was re-elected in 2000, 2002, 2006, and 2010.

 Committee assignments

 Grande is a member of the House Appropriations committee, and serves on the Education and Environment subsection.

 2012 legislative election

 In October 2011, she announced she would run for the seat being vacated by U.S. Congressman Rick Berg, who ran for the U.S. Senate.